Close button

 Can you give us examples of where you have already implemented such measures?

-In our report, which is automatically generated by the platform, we give direct recommendations on how to minimize the event's carbon footprint.
+In our report, which is automatically generated by the platform, we give direct recommendations on how to minimise the event's carbon footprint.
 Good examples are the reuse of furniture, the choice of materials, or it can be as simple as showing how many emissions can be saved by opting for a buffet instead of served meals.

 How can sustainability success be measured?